Neural Representations for Modeling Variation in Speech

 To assess whether our best-performing model can also identify more fine-grained differences, we evaluate the model against several subsets of data consisting of non-native speakers from the same native language background.
 The spread in native-likeness ratings, as well as the correlations for the groups with the largest number of speakers are shown in Figure~\ref{fig:L1-ratings}.
 Except for the native speakers of German (with a relatively restricted range in native-likeness ratings), we observe strong correlations for all groups of speakers.

-These results potentially suggest that a restricted range of native-likeness ratings may negatively affect the correlation with human perceptual ratings.
+The low correlation for German speakers suggests that a restricted range of native-likeness ratings may negatively affect the correlation with human perceptual ratings.
 However, subsequent experiments using \texttt{w2v2-en} (not shown) revealed that the correlation when only including speakers who received average native-likeness ratings between (e.g.,) 5 and 6 was not lower than when increasing the range to include all speakers who received average native-likeness ratings between (e.g.,) 3 and 6.

-To identify whether the acoustic distances computed using \texttt{w2v2-en} capture additional pronunciation characteristics compared to acoustic distances based on MFCCs or phonetic transcription-based distances, we fitted a multiple regression model predicting the human native-likeness ratings on the Speech Accent Archive dataset.
-Table \ref{table:regression} shows the estimated coefficients, and summarizes the fit of the regression model.
+To identify whether the acoustic distances computed using \texttt{w2v2-en} capture additional pronunciation characteristics compared to acoustic distances based on MFCCs or phonetic transcription-based distances, we fitted a multiple regression model predicting the human native-likeness ratings of the Speech Accent Archive dataset.
+Table \ref{table:regression} shows the estimated coefficients (for standardized predictors), and summarizes the fit of the regression model.
 Acoustic distances computed using \texttt{w2v2-en} and phonetic transcription-based distances calculated by the PMI-based Levenshtein distance both contribute significantly to the model fit ($p < 0.05$), whereas this is not the case for the MFCC-based distances.
+The contribution of \texttt{w2v2-en} is strongest as is clear from the standardized estimates.
 Overall, this model accounts for 77\% of the variation in the human native-likeness assessments.
 A model fitted exclusively on the basis of the phonetic transcription-based distances explains 60\% of the variation in the human native-likeness ratings.
 Given that a model fitted exclusively on the basis of the \texttt{w2v2-en}-based distances explains 76\% of the variation in the human native-likeness ratings, these self-supervised neural models capture information that is not captured by phonetic transcriptions.
 Nevertheless, the abstractions provided by phonetic transcriptions do provide some (limited) additional information over the self-supervised neural models.